Borgia (TV series): Production

 The series is produced by Atlantique Productions, a subsidiary of Lagardère Entertainment, for French premium-pay TV Canal+ in association with EOS Entertainment, and was filmed in the Czech Republic and Italy.
 Czech production was held by company Etic films.
 International distribution is handled by Beta Film GmbH.
 Season 3 was filmed between 27 May 2013 and 27 January 2014.

 International production

-Despite being a French-German-Czech-Italian production, the whole setup is very international.
-The series creator, producer, and lead writer Tom Fontana, as well as other writers including Sean Whitesell, Gina Gionfriddo, and Larry Cohen are all American.
-Season 2 sees French writer Audrey Fouché join the writing team.
+The show was a French-German-Czech-Italian production, and the cast and crew represented a range of other nationalities as well.
+Series creator, producer, and lead writer Tom Fontana was American, as were writers Sean Whitesell, Gina Gionfriddo, and Larry Cohen.
+Season 2 saw French writer Audrey Fouché join the writing team.

-The directors come from several different parts of Europe: Oliver Hirschbiegel and Christoph Schrewe are German, Dearbhla Walsh is Irish, Metin Hüseyin is British and Thomas Vincent is French.
-Each director is in charge of directing at least two consecutive episodes before handing the series over to a new director.
+The directors came from several different parts of Europe: Oliver Hirschbiegel and Christoph Schrewe are German, Dearbhla Walsh is Irish, Metin Hüseyin is British, and Thomas Vincent is French.
+Each director would handle at least two consecutive episodes before handing the series over to the next.

-The main character, Rodrigo Borgia, is portrayed by American actor John Doman.
-The rest of the cast hails from the United Kingdom, France, Germany, Italy and the Czech Republic, but the Republic of Ireland, Denmark, and Spain and several other countries are also represented.
+Main character Rodrigo Borgia was portrayed by American actor John Doman.
+The rest of the cast hailed from the United Kingdom, France, Germany, Italy, the Czech Republic, Ireland, Denmark, Spain, and several other countries.